My Vinyasa Practice Online Yoga School Blog

 “Me Too” Doesn’t Have To Be Sexual Harassment

-The Me Too Movement The Me Too movement highlights the marginalization, harassment, and inappropriate conduct of higher-ups in regards to their respective subordinates, and how this behavior and the gaslighting that reinforces it is not only tolerated but accepted...
+The Me Too Movement in the Yoga Industry The Me Too movement highlights the marginalization, harassment, and inappropriate conduct of people in positions of power and how these behaviors—and the gaslighting that reinforces them—are often tolerated or even accepted...

 Stepping Into The Light